My Al Capone Museum | home

 The Harvard Inn

 Much speculation has been made over the years to find out exactly where was the Harvard Inn on Coney Island.
-This was the dance hall where Al Capone worked for Frankie Uale (Yale).
-I too have search many years for a photo or a sign that this dance hall could be located.
-I can happily say that I finally stumbled over the information that I have sought out for all these many years.
+This was the dance hall where Al Capone had briefly worked for Frankie Uale (Yale).
+After many years of perusing newspaper clips, maps, and postcards, we can now definitely pinpoint the area.

 The Harvard Inn was a two story building right across the famous Stauch restaurant and dance hall.
 The Harvard Inn tried to copy other money making cabarets such as the College Inn.
 The arrow points to the building that became The Harvard Inn.